apocalyptech/animalwellsave/README.md

    make it into an official release, it'd be nice to convert over to that.
    Something like that is really what I'd wanted to do at the start, rather than my own janky weirdness.
+ - Clean up CLI options to be more consistent with pluralizations, noun-verb ordering, abbreviations, etc.  Even I often screw up the CLI options occasionally and need to look at the `--help` output.
+I'll probably wait for a Kaitai Struct rewrite to do so, though (which would likely be a 2.0 release)

 Usage
 -----